belazr/EasyWinHax/README.md

 ### Undocumented windows structures and function types
 The library provides a collection of structures and function types used by the windows operating system that are not or just partially declared in the "Windows.h" header.
 See the "undocWinTypes.h" header.
 ### Drawing from hooks
-The library provides an Engine class that can be used to draw geometric shapes and text within a graphics API hook via the IBackend interfaces.
+The library provides an Engine class that can be used to draw geometric shapes and text within a graphics API hook via the IBackend implementations.
 Currently there are implementations of the IBackend interface for DirectX 9, DirectX 10, DirectX 11 and DirectX 12 to draw from a Present hook, for OpenGL 2 to draw from a wglSwapBuffers hook and for Vulkan to draw from a vkQueuePresentKHR hook.
 Text rendering is done via a font atlas texture.
 See the headers in the "draw" folder for further documentation.
+#### Drawing ImGui overlays
+The Engine class also supports drawing of ImGui draw data via the Engine::drawImGuiDrawData function.
+The funtion only compiles if the ImGui header imgui.h is included before the Engine.h header.
+This is best achieved by including it before the hax.h in the source file that calls the function.
+The ImGui source files:
+imconfig.h, imgui.cpp, imgui.h, imgui_demo.cpp, imgui_draw.cpp, imgui_internal.h, imgui_tables.cpp, imgui_widgets.cpp
+also have to be included in the project to use ImGui.
+First ImGui has to be set up properly in the hook and then it can be used as in a normal application loop (ImGui::NewFrame() -> ImGui windows and widgets -> ImGui::EndFrame() -> ImGui::Render()).
+See the examples\demo.h header for a full example of drawing the ImGui demo window with the Engine class.
 ### Examples
 There are example projects that showcase the drawing engine and the tramp hook class.
 They can be found in the examples folder.
 Build the following projects: